dsajdl01/word-count/README.md

     *run -> Edit Configuration..*

-## RUN Download and Run Word Count Application
+## Download and Run Word Count Application from the Terminal

 To download the word-count app clone the word-count project to your PC by using command `git clone`

-Then go to the work-count project and build project by running `mvn clean install`
+In terminal go to work-count directory `cd work-count` Then in the work-count directory run command to build project: `mvn clean install`

-Then go to IntelliJ and run the main method in FileWordCounter class see image 01
+Then run project from terminal:

+`java -cp target/word-count-1.0-SNAPSHOT.jar org.word.count.processer.FileWordCounter src/main/resources/javaCoding.txt`

+or

+`java -cp target/word-count-1.0-SNAPSHOT.jar org.word.count.processer.FileWordCounter` *// without parameter would get run default .txt file.*

+or any path to your .txt file instead of 'src/main/resources/javaCoding.txt'

 *Created By David Sajdl 10 July 2022*